Spanish Classes for HealthCare Providers, Bay Area

 Choosing that second language should be based on the community that is served, but current demographics predict an increased growth of the Spanish speaking population, which makes the study of Spanish a likely choice.
 While becoming fluent in any language is a worthy goal, often you can improve your communication with patients by choosing to learn significant and frequently used words and phrases, along with some basic grammatical constructions.
 For example, learning greetings and common social phrases will put your patient at ease.
 And obtaining personal information, from street address to ailment, will work better if you can ask the right questions.
 Having the vocabulary to make the next appointment, to explain a prescription, to understand the symptoms named, ensures good health care service.

 There are several ways for medical providers to learn Spanish and become more productive in their chosen field.
 If you have the time, there are traditional classroom-style programs and Spanish classes that are directed at health care providers.
-For those who need to fit it into their own schedules, there are self-study audio programs on CDs, and there are workbooks for practice.
-Maria Oliveira offers all of these options, including on-site classes in Richmond, California.
-Furthermore, since Maria Oliveira is approved as a Continuing Education Provider, several of these courses, both on-site and self-study varieties, are especially noteworthy for nurses who are interested in the CEUs.
-Of course, any class approved by the California Board of Registered Nurses would serve you well, no matter which role you play in providing health care, and Maria makes these courses available to all.
+For those who need to fit it into their own schedules, there are self-study audio programs on MP3s, and there are workbooks for practice.
+Maria Oliveira offers all of these options, including Zoom classes online.

 Previous Article | Next Article